michaelherger/spotty/docker/README.md

-# How to ross compile spotty
+# How to cross compile spotty

 If only I knew...
 Unfortunately I never managed to get all builds working in a Docker environment.
 But here we go anyway.
 The following targets should build successfully: